You’re probably sick of visiting the usual spots like Orchard and Chinatown — so what else is there to do in Singapore?

 If you think there aren’t enough outdoor activities in Singapore, I bet you didn’t know you can go rock climbing at Dairy Farm.
 Fully immersed in nature, this exhilarating activity is sure to turn another ‘boring’ weekend into a heart-racing adventure.
 It might even cure your fear of heights!

+Do note that this is only for experienced climbers as there’s nobody observing safety.
+Please exercise caution and look out for landslides!
 Check out Dairy Farm’s climbing community on Facebook if you need a climbing companion or some advice about the terrain.

 2) Prawning at ORTO